Updated November 2022!

 We bought an offer from Time Out London offering £20 instead of £30 for a little (slightly odd!) safari themed snack, alcohol flavored mousse, one G&T, and one cocktail.
 We loved our bar, our friendly waiter service and the drinks!

 My friend and I both really like Mr Foggs, and I loved this themed bar, with the binoculars and safari hats on the table, and the little “bridge” you cross to come in.
 It was a fun evening and we left tipsy- very much recommend!
-It’s website is brilliant and well worth a look for extra ideas, we’ve also been to the Tavern, and loved all the gin choices.
+It’s website is brilliant and well worth a look for extra ideas!
+London cocktail fun!

-The Alchemist came recommended to me, from a friend who knew I enjoyed quirky cocktail bars.
+The Alchemist came recommended to me, from a friend who knew I greatly enjoy a quirky London cocktail.
 We went to the branch at “Bevis Marks” which is just a 5 minute walk from Liverpool Street station tube and overground.
 On a Sunday it was lovely and quiet, the staff were super friendly and great at giving me a recommendation of drink based on what I like (gin and something sweet).
-I chose from the “theatrical” cocktails list, a “Cherry poppins”, and myself, and little Sonny were enthralled at the magic used to create the dome on top!
-I’d definitely return, because I do like a bit of theatre with my cocktail I have to say- childsplay in adulthood is most certainly something I enjoy!
+I chose from the “theatrical” cocktails list, the “Cherry Poppins”.
+Myself, and little Sonny were enthralled at the magic used to create the dome on top!
+I’d definitely return, because I do like a bit of theatre with my cocktail I have to say: childsplay in adulthood is most certainly something I enjoy!

 If you found this post useful, I’d really love to know!
-Please get in touch x
+Where you have been out of these, and where would you recommend?
+Please get in touch, and follow us on Instagram @lovinglivinglondon for more ideas and London inspo.